ioah86/2016_Sortable_Challenge/README.md

   $> nosetests3 -v

-inside this project and if everything is OK, your system is properly set up.
+inside the `src` folder of this project and if everything is OK, your system is properly set up.